bekaertruben/Immigration/README.md

 If the same option is passed multiple times, only the last is counted.

-You can load a sample file like this: `./game -f "sample saves/test.txt"` Options can be chained as follows: `./game -wha 30 20`
+You can load a sample file like this: `./game -f "sample saves/test.txt"`

+Options can be chained as follows: `./game -wha 30 20`

 ## Controls
+    - LEFTCLICK to place a Cell in team A
     - RIGHTCLICK to place a Cell in team B
     - Pressing twice will reset to empty Cell
     - press SPACE to advance the game by one step